cilere-ds/data-home-assignment/README.md

 ## Scraper

-Create a script which accept a input (amazon url).
-It will extract the data of amazon product
+Create a script which accept a input (for example: amazon url).
+It will extract the data from website

+for amazon:
 - images
 - price
 - name